-As discussed supra §VI.D.1.e for [1E] in Ground 1, the food items found on restaurant menus are common menu items among the source menu items in the formatted data, and Rahle's sub-nodes representing food items are master menu items.
-Food items that appear on multiple restaurant menus are referred to as "dishes" in Belousova, and these items are represented as "sub-nodes" in in RahleBelousova-Rhodes.
+As discussed supra §VI.D.1.e for [1E] in Ground 1, food items found on restaurant menus are common menu items among the source menu items in the formatted data, and Rahle's sub-nodes representing food items are master menu items.
+Food items that appear on multiple restaurant menus are called "dishes" in Belousova, and are represented as "sub-nodes" in Rahle-Rhodes-Belousova.
 Supra §VIII.B.
-The "sub-nodes" representing "dishes" are associated with page objects representing menus using Belousova's "classifier"based technique that "maps...menu items to dishes."
+The "sub-nodes" representing "dishes" are associated with page objects representing menus using Belousova's "classifier"-based technique that "maps menu items to dishes."
 Belousova, 8:4-7, 10:15-19; supra §VIII.B.
-Thus, in Rahle-Rhodes-Belousova, the processor identifies common menu items among the source menu items in the formatted data, and for each identified common menu item, the source menu items on each restaurant menu representing that item is associated with the corresponding master menu item, i.e., the sub-node representing that "dish."
+Thus, in Rahle-Rhodes-Belousova, the processor identifies common menu items among the source menu items in the formatted data, and for each identified common menu item, the source menu items on each restaurant menu representing that item are associated with the corresponding master menu item, i.e., the sub-node representing that "dish."

-2. Claims 2-4, 10-16
+2. Claims 2-5, 11-17

-Rahle-Rhodes-Belousova meets the added limitations of claims 2-4 and 10-16 for the same reasons discussed in Ground 1.
+Rahle-Rhodes-Belousova meets the added limitations of claims 2-5, 11-17 for the same reasons discussed in Ground 1.
 Supra §VIII.B.

-Rahle-Rhodes-Belousova also meets claims 11-13 even if "for providing an interactive food ordering service" in [11Pre] is limiting.
-Belousova discloses providing a "food ordering" service to users (Belousova, 4:39-44)-i.e., a service users can interact with-and POSAs would have found it obvious to incorporate such a service into Rahle's "social networking system" (Rahle, Abstract), making use of Rahle-Rhodes's graph structure containing restaurant menu-item data as provided by food delivery services.
-Supra §VIII.B, Crovella-Decl., [0081].
-Thus, in Rahle-Rhodes-Belousova, Rahle's "social networking system" is for providing an interactive food ordering service (e.g., in addition to other uses/services).
+Rahle-Rhodes-Belousova also meets claims 12-14 even if "for providing an interactive food or beverage ordering service" in [12Pre] is limiting.
+Belousova discloses providing a "food ordering" service that users can interact with (Belousova, 4:39-44), and POSAs would have found it obvious to incorporate such a service into Rahle's system, making use of Rahle-Rhodes's graph structure containing restaurant menu-item data as provided by food delivery services.
+Supra §VIII.B, Crovella-Decl., [0079].
+Thus, the Rahle-Rhodes-Belousova system is for providing an interactive food ordering service (e.g., in addition to other uses/services).